gleam-lang/gleam/notes/talk.md

 downloading a copy of the OTP source code and reading the documentation in the module itself, and also paying close attention to the type specifications.

-When I still had problems after that I found a good trick was to turn to the source code of a BEAM language that uses this module, such as LFE, MLFE, and Joxa, and seeing how they use it.
+When I still had problems I found a good trick was to turn to the source code of a BEAM language that uses this module, such as LFE, MLFE, and Joxa, and seeing how they use it.

 ```erlang
 -module(gleam).